ultrazohm/ultrazohm_sw/docs/source/general/altium_db_lib/altium_schematic_footprint.rst

       Altium - Next.

-7. Select the Output Directory (Therefore it might be suitable to create one folder for the schematic symbols and one for the footprints.)
+7. Select the Output Directory (Therefore, it might be suitable to create one folder for the schematic symbols and one for the footprints.)

 .. _106_Lib_Splitter_6: